rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 ### Details

 [Ebbinghaus' forgetting curves](https://en.wikipedia.org/wiki/Forgetting_curve) show that the most efficient way to remember something is to test yourself at increasingly-spaced intervals.
 As a result, with the help of spaced-repetition software and careful choice of flashcards, you can efficiently remember virtually anything you choose to.
+Moreover, you can use memorized details as building blocks for more complex thoughts, allowing you to learn arbitrarily-complex topics with greater effectiveness.